-North Saskatchewan River, Alberta - Britt Standen
+North Saskatchewan River, AB - Britt Standen

 I’ve lived on the banks of the North Saskatchewan River since I was 7 years old.
 At the time, I didn't realize how fortunate I was to grow up on such a unique property, so close to this amazing body of water that feeds the city of Edmonton.